 The most common capital gains are from realizing shares as share prices rise, but they can also occur as a result of rises in land values or other assets such as art and antiques.

-In Pennsylvania, any capital gains are taxed the same way as income, at a capital gains tax rate of 3.07%.
+In Philadelphia, any capital gains are taxed the same way as income, at a capital gains tax rate of 3.07%.

-There are a number of scenarios in which you may make a capital gain and have to pay tax on it in Pennsylvania:
+There are a number of scenarios in which you may make a capital gain and have to pay tax on it in Philadelphia:

 You may be able to avoid paying capital gains tax on the sale of a home if: